cunybpl/nycet_pnp/src/content/measurement_techniques/lighting-fixture-runtime.md

 4. Download all data from the logger and ​save the file in the​​ .​csv format for analysis​.

 <iframe class ="video" src="https://www.youtube.com/embed/BP5RZugx20o?si=BwMHgGtxP943uhMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 4.
-How to extract data from the logger and convert to .csv file on HOBOware.
-(Click to Start Video)</figcaption>
+How to extract data from the logger and convert to .csv file on HOBOware.</figcaption>

 ## Troubleshooting Our Measurement Equipment